vaginessa/dns-wiki/FAQ.md

 <a name="FAQ27"></a>
 ##### (27) How safe is AFWall+?

-> Nothing is really safe, see the [limitations](https://github.com/ukanth/afwall#limitations) in the README.md for more details, but it's better to install a Firewall and control the incoming/outgoing packages than have nothing installed.
+> Nothing is really secure, see the [limitations](https://github.com/ukanth/afwall#limitations) in the README.md for more details, but it's better to install a Firewall and control the incoming/outgoing packages than have nothing installed.
 If the app may crash sometimes than feel free to submit a error log report via eMail or here on our GitHub Issue tracker, we are always motivated to fix problems and answer your questions as soon as possible.

 <a name="FAQ28"></a>
 ##### (28) How can I make a logcat to indicate which case the crash?

-> Please take a deeper look at our [[Howto report a bug|HOWTO Report Bug]] page for additional details.
+> Please take a deeper look at our [[Howto report a bug|HOWTO Report Bug]] + [HOWTO debugging](https://github.com/ukanth/afwall/wiki/HOWTO-debugging) articles for additional help.

 <a name="FAQ29"></a>
 ##### (29) Will there be an iOS or Windows version?